UrkiMimi/bsptk-Shaders/README.md

 # bscpp-Shaders

-Shaders I've made for my Beat Saber C++ port
+Shaders that I've made for BSCPP.
+The majority of them were made with Amplify and may contain some internal code leftovers from the port.
+I don't recommend using these shaders for custom models since these don't use Stereo Fixed fog.